keyhankamyar/SpaX/examples/README.md

 ---

-### 🚧 03.
-Serialization & Persistence (Coming Soon)
+### ✅ 03.
+Serialization & Persistence
 **File:** `03_serialization.ipynb`

 Save and load configurations in multiple formats:
 - JSON, YAML, and TOML serialization
-- Loading configurations from files
-- Handling nested configs in serialization
+- Handling nested and polymorphic configs with type discriminators
+- Error handling during deserialization
-- Best practices for experiment tracking
+- Practical workflow for experiment reproducibility
+- Format comparison and selection guide

+**Perfect for:** Making experiments reproducible and sharing configs with your team

 ---